Travel & Touring | WA Road Trips

 Time and distances

 The Gibb River Road is 660km in length, between Derby and Kununurra.
-The majority of the road is gravel and the condition is dependent upon the previous wet season, traffic and the last time a grader repaired it.
+The road condition is dependent upon the previous wet season, traffic and the last time a grader repaired it.
 To really do it justice, allow yourself at least two weeks to have the best experience.

 During peak season you can expect high numbers of vehicles moving in both directions, including heavy vehicles.
 Distances between tourist sites is not great however the time between them will be influenced by the previously mentioned factors.
-Remember, you are on holiday and it is not a race.
+Remember, you are on holiday.
 Take your time and enjoy the journey.

 Gibb River Road itinerary